ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/01-binary-search-trees.md

 A *multiset*, or a *bag*, is a collection of values that allows duplicates.
 This is easy to implement as a BST, we just have to relax the invariant a little.
-Instead of requiring that all children are unequal to the node value, we can say that the *left* children are smaller *or equal* to the parent, while the right children are still always larger.
+Instead of requiring that all children are strictly smaller or larger than the node value, we can say that the *left* children are smaller *or equal* to the parent, while the right children are still always larger.
 (It is just a convention that we let the left children be equal -- we could also mirror it.)